Completing your application

 Once we have everything we need for your application to be ready for assessment, we'll let you know by email and in your self-service.

-Depending on your course, you may be interviewed (via Skype, telephone or face-to-face).
+Depending on your course, you may be interviewed (via video call, telephone or face-to-face).

 Check whether applicants to your course are usually interviewed in the entry requirements on your course page, under ‘Performance at interview’.